Plane Curves with Hyperbolic and C-hyperbolic Complements: Projective duality and --actions

-\noin {\bf 5.10.
-Lemma.} {\it A parametrized rational plane curve $C^* \s \pr^{2 *}$ of degree $n$ is projectively equivalent to a parametrized monomial resp. quasi--monomial curve iff $\pr^2_C \s \pr^n$ is a coordinate plane resp. containes a coordinate axis.
-This axis is unique iff $C^*$ is projectively equivalent to a parametrized quasi--monomial curve, but not to a monomial one.} \\[1ex]
+\noin {\bf 4.2.
+Lemma.} {\it A parametrized rational plane curve $C^* \s \pr^{2 *}$ of degree $n$ is projectively equivalent to a parametrized monomial resp. quasi--monomial curve iff $\pr^2_C \s \pr^n$ is a coordinate plane resp. contains a coordinate axis.
+This axis is unique iff $C^*$ is projectively equivalent to a parametrized quasi--monomial curve, but not to a monomial one.}